-At the State Board of Education meeting on Oct 26, 2020 the Board adopted two rules to reinforce and emphasize the importance of instructing students in the history of the Holocaust and other genocides.
-These rules, R7-2-301 and R7-2-302 require students to receive instruction in the Holocaust and other genocides at least once in either grade seven or grade eight and at least once in high school in their social studies courses.
-Although this instruction is required as part of the 2018 History and Social Science Standards, these rules will further stress the importance of these topics and events.
+In 2021, House Bill 2241 was signed into law requiring students to receive instruction in the Holocaust and other genocides at least once in either grade seven or grade eight and at least once in high school in their social studies courses.
+Although this instruction is required as part of the 2018 History and Social Science Standards, this legislation further stresses the importance of these topics and events.

-This webpage has been set up to provide resources, training, and support for educators in meeting this requirement.
-It also houses the work of the Task Force on The Holocaust and Other Genocides- a Toolkit for teachers and students.
+This webpage provides resources, training, and support for educators in meeting this requirement.
+It also houses the work of the Task Force on The Holocaust and Other Genocides - a Toolkit for teachers and students.

 All materials in Toolkit 1.0 are exemplary and not comprehensive.
 Materials cover the Holocaust as well as several other genocides.
 The Taskforce decided to limit other genocide examples to four case studies where genocidal violence and ethnic cleansing occurred: Armenia (the first modern genocidal atrocity), former Yugoslavia (Europe: a recent ethnocide with genocidal moments), Rwanda (Africa: the fastest-moving genocidal killing in the 20th century), and Native Americans (long legacy of displacements, massacres, and genocidal killings in the Americas).